PeterWangIntel/crosswalk-website/Try-Crosswalk.md

      --help                  Print this message
 ```

-#### For Android APK
+#### For Android APK Packaging

-The Android APK maker is included with the xwalk-android download.
+The Android APK packaging tool is included with the xwalk-android download.
 It can work on Linux, Windows and Mac OSX.
 For setting up the environment for Windows, please see the section 'Windows environment setup'.

 To package a web application, unpack the tarball xwalk_app_template.tar.gz which can be gotten from crosswalk-*-[x86, arm].zip:

     host$ tar xzvf xwalk_app_template.tar.gz
     host$ cd xwalk_app_template

-This template contains utilities and dependencies for packaging an application into an Android installable APK file.
+This template contains utilities and dependencies for packaging an application into an Android APK file.

 <em>make_apk.py</em> is the key script for packaging a web app as an APK.